JEFFREY D. CANTINCo-Founder / Managing Member

 John received a BSEE from the New Jersey Institute of Technology and a MSEE from the University of Texas at Austin.
 His community involvement includes member, National Academy of Sciences Committee on Workforce Issues in the Energy and Mining Industries; and the advisory board for the National Science Foundation CREST Center for Energy and Environmental Sustainability at Prairie View A&M University.

-Louisiana Wind, LLC, a Louisiana company was formed in June 2013 to develop and build a wind farm to harvest Class 3 winds shown to exist in central Louisiana (Figure 1).
-When fully implemented the 150 MW Louisiana Wind Farm will have approximately 55 turbines installed; over 4,500 acres and provide enough electricity equivalent to power more than 60,000 average Louisiana households.
+Louisiana Wind, LLC, a Louisiana company was formed in June 2013 to develop and build a wind farm to harvest Class 3 winds shown to exist in central Louisiana.
+When fully implemented the 150 MW Louisiana Wind Farm will have approximately 55 turbines installed; over 5,000 acres and provide enough electricity equivalent to power more than 60,000 average Louisiana households.

-Lousiana Wind will generate millions of dollars in royalties for landowners over the life of the project and infuse millions more into the local economy.
+Lousiana Wind will generate substantial royalties for landowners over the life of the project and infuse millions into the local economy.
 The project moves Louisiana another step closer to achieving its potential to collect meaningful amount of its power from wind.

 The wind farm is located in Southeastern Evangeline Parish and includes current land leases for turbine placement sites over 4,500 acres and has a minimum target for 150MW of power generation.
-The estimate is based on approximately 55 wind turbine generators of up to 3.0MW capacity each.
-Construction of Louisiana Wind is targeted to begin in late 2016 and will reached substantial completion in mid 2018.
+The estimate is based on approximately 55 wind turbine generators of up to 2.5MW capacity each.
+Construction of Louisiana Wind is targeted to begin in late 2017 and will reached substantial completion in mid 2019.
 The project proposes to connect to one of multiple utility 230Kvw lines available that can support our capacity.
 The electricity from the project will be under a 25-year Power Purchase Agreement.

 Currently, Lousiana Wind has over 4,500 acres under lease, has completed preliminary wind assessment, utility system impact studies, environmental, permitting and is positioned to complete final system and facility impact studies, environmental approvals, detailed site and turbine engineering, and is posied to enter into negotiations leading to the Power Purchase Agreement.

 Lousiana Wind leadership has hosted meetings with local policymakers and regulators that have enhanced the community and policy position of the project.
 Municipal leaders such as the Parish Assessor, Public Service Commission members, State District Representative and State Senator (District leaders: H. Bernard Lebas, State District representative: K. Eric LaFleur, State Senator) have been briefed regarding the project.
-Local municipal leaders: Dirk DeVille, Evangeline Parish Assessor have also been briefed, as well as, Clyde Holloway, Chairman Louisiana Public Service Commission.
+Local municipal leader Dirk DeVille, Evangeline Parish Assessor has also been briefed.

 Throughout the early phases consistent communication has been provided to current landowners and stakeholders; Lousiana Wind has met personally with owners of leased and potentially leased properties.
 One Acadiana Economic Development, the local incentive provider has engaged to review projections and guide Lousiana Wind through the tax incentive process.
 There is general goodwill and anticipation of a successful wind project in Louisiana.